Tennessee Clean Water Network

 511.3 KB

-So far this year, TCWN has commented on 24 irresponsible permit applications that would have increased the amount of pollution in our waters.
+TCWN commented on more than 24 irresponsible permit applications that would have increased the amount of pollution in our waters.

 TCWN worked with attorneys to reach a settlement with TDEC that will allow for better criteria to protect our most precious waters, like the Hatchie River.